3mdeb/conferences/yocto-update-strategies.md

 * Solving any build problems usually leads us to a bootable image
   - it is insufficient, many functionalities may not work as they should
-* Documentation and testing are key here
+* Documentation and testing are essential here
-  - docs allow us to understand expecting behavior
+  - docs allow us to understand the expected behavior
-  - test should cover every funtionality and verify them
+  - test should cover every functionality and verify them
-  - they also should fullfill agreeded requirements
+  - they also should fulfill agreed requirements
 * This is where the most tedious work of updating begins
-  - iterations of tests, patches, rebuilds and retests
+  - iterations of tests, patches, rebuilds, and retests
   - CI/CD pipeline helps a lot
-* Tests suites needs also updates
+* Tests suites also need updates
-  - the test result based on an erroneous assumption, which was changed with the update
+  - the test result was based on an erroneous assumption, which was changed with the update
   - logs changed behavior

 ---